 Whilst the Board believes that it has an optimal blend of backgrounds, experience, knowledge in business and general management, and expertise relevant to help the Company deliver on its ambition and strategic priorities, it believes in planning for orderly succession as well as contingencies and is continually looking out for opportunities to fill future gaps in competencies and to renew the Board in a progressive manner.
-In FY 2022, Mr David Su Tuong Sing and Ms Helen Wong Siu Ming joined the Board.
-On 1 January 2023, Tan Sri Abdul Farid bin Alias joined the Board.
+In FY 2023, Tan Sri Abdul Farid Alias joined the Board.
+On 1 January 2024, Ms Belita Ong joined the Board.
 These appointments augmented various aspects of Board diversity in terms of professional qualifications, ethnicity, industry and market knowledge, age and skills and experience.
-Mr David Su Tuong Sing brings considerable expertise and networks in the venture capital industry and the China market.
-Ms Helen Wong Siu Ming brings considerable fund management and international capital markets expertise and networks (including for the US).
-The appointment of Tan Sri Abdul Farid bin Alias, who brings considerable expertise and networks in the financial and banking sector and the ASEAN markets, also contributed to the ethnic diversity of the Board.
+Tan Sri Abdul Farid Alias brings considerable expertise and networks in the financial and banking sector and the ASEAN markets while Ms Belita Ong brings significant in-country experience and networks in the investment management sector and the United States of America (US) market, both of which increases the diversity of skill sets of the Board.
+The appointment of Ms Ong has also increased the proportion of female Directors on the Board, contributing to gender diversity on the Board.
 In particular, these appointments enable the Board to achieve or, as the case may be, make significant progress towards achieving the following targets set for the Board: